 It all starts with branding.
 In order to make your first responder group stand out from the others, you need a new logo.
 Your logo should obviously include the name of your group, as well as a graphic or something to illustrate exactly what it is that you do.
 For example, if your group is involved in search and rescue, then a helicopter or an orange safety vest will work nicely.
 As far as colors are concerned, you should stick with the classic red, white and blue, unless your organization has other specifications.
 For example, if you’re a branch of a large, nationwide group, then you might have to include their colors and images in your logo.
 It all depends on how much leeway you have.
 If your group is independent, then feel free to experiment a bit with the logo.
 All that matters is that the end results look professional and explains what you do in a single glance.

-Next, your marketing efforts need to focus on exactly what your rescue organization does.
+Next, marketing your First Responder Organization efforts need to focus on exactly what your rescue organization does.
 Since you’re in the process of rebranding, you can send out a press release or two in order to get some publicity.
-You can include a picture of the new logo on the release so that it will be printed alongside your new information.
+You can include a picture of the new rescue logo on the release so that it will be printed alongside your new information.
 This might be enough to draw in some new volunteers or donations.
 However, if you really want to make an impact, you’ll have to set up entire marketing or advertising plan.
 These include a web presence and some sort of plan on how to spread the word.

 Setting Up a Web Presence